 The Chinese restaurants doing weekend dim sum in suburban shopping centers are where three generations of families gather.
 That’s where you find regional cuisines that change with the seasons, not just what looks good on social media.

-(H3) Caribbean and West African Energy
+Caribbean and West African Food in Brixton and Peckham

 Brixton Market pulses with Caribbean music and aromas that make you hungry before you see the food.
 Long-running stalls and restaurants keep the energy high, the spice levels serious, and the focus on good Caribbean food done right.